 }

-Next, I will show the difference between the naive implementation of the state machine and the state pattern.
-Imagine that you need to add 10 steits, as a result, the state machine class will grow to the size of a godobject, it will be difficult and expensive to maintain.
-Of course, this implementation is better than the flag, (if the flag system is shot first by the developer, and if not, after seeing 2 ^ 10 = 1024 variations, QA hangs, but if both of them * do not notice the complexity of the task, then the user who has the application just refuses to work with a certain combination of flags)
+Next I will show the difference between a naive implementation of a state machine and the state pattern.
+Let’s imagine that it was necessary to add 10 states, as a result the state machine class will grow to the size of a godobject, it will be difficult and expensive to maintain.
+Of course, this implementation is better than the flag system (with a flag system the developer will shoot himself first, and if not, then seeing 2 ^ 10 = 1024 variations the QA will hang himself, however if both of them *don’t notice* the complexity of the task, then the user will notice it, for whom the application will simply refuse to work with a certain combination of flags)

 protocol State {